MalikTorres/reading-notes/401-notes/class-02.md

 Name at lest 2 individual pitfalls and at least 2 team pitfalls commonly encountered while writing tests.

+  - Writing too many test
+  - Writing test that are too large

 ### CI/CD

 What are three benefits of Continuous Integration?